DevonSmith/DevonSmith.github.io/cs460/hw2/index.md

 </html>
 ```
 #### CSS
-To get the page looking the way I wanted it to I needed to add some custom CSS.
-Part if this was choosing a cursive font to be used with the page layout.
-I chose to use "Lobster" from Google Web Fonts.
-I included this in my CSS file named style.css.
+To get the page looking the way I wanted it, I needed to add some custom CSS.
+This included choosing a cursive font to use in the page layout.
+I chose "Lobster" from Google Web Fonts, and included it in my CSS file named style.css.

 ```css
 /* import the title font */
 @import url('https://fonts.googleapis.com/css?family=Lobster');
 ```

-Then I created the CSS to get the page looking the way I wanted it.
-This was iterated on some throughout the project as I created new code or adjusted how things looked.
+Then I created the CSS to get the page looking the way I wanted.
+The CSS was adjusted throughout the project as I created new code and refined the page's appearance.

 ```css
 body {